 COMMERCIAL VEHICLE REGISTRATION

-Anyone who owns or operates a commercial vehicle with an empty weight greater than 8000 lbs. must provide additional information and documentation to us when registering their vehicles.
-Commercial vehicle registrations maybe for one or two years.
+Anyone who owns or operates a vehicle with an empty weight greater than 8000 lbs. must provide additional information and documentation to the DMV when registering their vehicles to ensure compliance with the Heavy Vehicle Use Tax.

 How to register a commercial vehicle?

-For a commercial vehicle with an empty weight of 8,000 pounds or above, you must:
+For any commercial vehicle or any vehicle with an empty weight of 8,001 pounds or above, you must:

 To get a USDOT number with Federal Motor Carrier Safety Administration (FMCSA):